'Hidden money' in Fresno's budget? Council weighs one-time $10 million increase

-The Fresno City Council questioned the transparency of the mayor and his administration this week during a budget hearing after the council learned it may be able use an accounting trick to "infuse" nearly $10 million into the proposed 2019 budget.
+The Fresno City Council questioned the transparency of the mayor and his administration this week during a budget hearing after the council learned it may be able to use an accounting trick to "infuse" nearly $10 million into the proposed 2019 budget.

 Both Councilman Steve Brandau and Mayor Lee Brand mentioned the notion of "hidden money" during a budget hearing.
 Several people in the public meeting also referenced a memo about the optional budget tool that seemed to take councilmembers by surprise.